JetBrains/rd/docs/rd-gen.md

 You can reuse a same type declared once in several places (for example, as a type for several fields or a return type of a call).

+#### Type Categories
+Most of the types from the coming section are split into two big categories: _bindable types_ and _scalars_.

+A bindable type is a type that can contain reactive members, while a scalar type is immutable and cannot contain any reactive or bindable members in it.

+#### Entity Types
 The protocol allows to declare the following type of entities:
 1. `structdef`: a simple _non-bindable type_ that cannot contain any reactive properties; only fields are allowed.
 Use structs for simple data, normally for value objects only.